TatyanaFilimonova/personal_feed/README.md

 package.module import *

 to avoid an error.
 When you pull the repository from GIT - do not rename the folder.
-So, could you advise more elegant way to solve this problem?
+So, could you advise more elegant way of this problem solving?